ballerina-platform/ballerina-dev-website/case-studies/central.md

 The journey of Ballerina Central to implement a robust and resilient Ballerina package management platform was successful mainly due to the perfect matching of the Ballerina features with the requirements of the planned solution.
 The platform not only paved the way for them to meet the expectations of managing the Ballerina packages smoothly and effectively but also demonstrated a practical example of utilizing the feature-rich Ballerina language in a real-world scenario, thereby, safeguarding and strengthening the simplicity and powerfulness of the Ballerina language ecosystem for continued growth in the enterprise integration solutions arena.

 >*"Ballerina Central's successful implementation of a robust package management platform showcases the perfect synergy between Ballerina's features and the solution's needs.
-This achievement not only ensures efficient Ballerina package management but also also serves as a compelling real-world testament to the language's adaptability by strengthening the simplicity and power of the Ballerina language ecosystem.*<br/><br/>Anuruddha Liyanarachchi - Technical Lead, WSO2 LLC.
+This achievement not only ensures efficient Ballerina package management but also serves as a compelling real-world testament to the language's adaptability by strengthening the simplicity and power of the Ballerina language ecosystem.*<br/><br/>Anuruddha Liyanarachchi - Technical Lead, WSO2 LLC.